+Conditioning for adjusters connected to a strap (not directly mounted on Child Restraint Systems) (Figure 2)

 Method

-1.1.
 Rigidly clamp the adjuster

-1.2.
-With the strap set at the reference position described in paragraph 4.8.2.8.1., withdraw at least 50 mm of strap from the adjuster by pulling on the free end of the strap.
+With the strap set at the reference position described in paragraph 8.4.2.9., withdraw at least 50 mm of strap from the adjuster by pulling on the free end of the strap.

 Attach the adjuster part of the strap to the pulling device A.

 Activate the adjuster (C) and pull at least 150 mm of strap through the adjuster.
 This represents half of one cycle and puts pulling device A to the maximum strap extraction position.